Scavenger Animals

 • The water beetle It is a type of insect that lives in river waters and feeds on fish, larvae and other smaller insects that fall into the water.

-You may be interested: Hippo
+You may be interested: Jungle Animals

 Continue with: Birds of prey